 If you’ve worked up an appetite by the time you get back to the village, The Schoolrooms offer a fabulous breakfast and lunch menu, as well as a good selection of cakes.
 There’s also a playground if the kids still have energy left to burn.

 The walk starts by crossing the bridge to Wetton Mill and following the track alongside the River Manifold.
-The second half follows the road on the opposite side of the river back to where you started, passing through a tunnel along the way.
+The second half follows the road on the opposite side of the river along the Manifold Way, back to where you started, passing through a tunnel along the way.

 Finish off your walk with a short climb up to Nan Tor cave located up on the hill behind Wetton Mill Tea Rooms.
 If you visit in the wetter months, the kids will love playing in the shallow river.
 In the drier months the river disappears underground and re-emerges from a boil hole at Ilam (the boil holes can be seen on our pram friendly Ilam Park walk).